Skip to main content

 Program eligibility requirements

-Students interested in a Cybersecurity certificate should work with their assigned academic advisors to determine the eligibility requirements.
-For acceptance into the Cybersecurity certificate, students must submit an Undergraduate Program Declaration Form when the following conditions are met:
+Students interested in pursuing a Cybersecurity Certificate should consult with their assigned academic advisor to confirm eligibility and plan their academic path accordingly.
+To be considered for admission to the certificate program, students must submit an Undergraduate Program Declaration Form once the following condition has been met:

-• A bachelor's degree in any discipline from a regionally accredited college/university with a GPA of 2.5 or better.
+• Completion of a bachelor’s degree in any discipline from a regionally accredited college or university with a cumulative GPA of 2.5 or higher.

 Apply to Metropolitan State now